Autism Ontario 2022 PRE-BUDGET CONSULTATION SUBMISSION

-Autism Ontario is grateful for the opportunity to have verbally presented key highlights of this submission to you and your team on January 25, 2021 and from our York Region Chapter on February 05, 2021.
+Autism Ontario is grateful for the opportunity to have verbally presented key highlights of this submission to you and your team on January 28, 2022.

-This year, as the province reacted to the coronavirus pandemic, Autism Ontario took our many programs online.
+As the province again reacted to the coronavirus pandemic for another year and with no clear end in sight, Autism Ontario continues its many programs online.
 We found innovative ways to support and engage with our communities.
-As we enter our 48th year, Autism Ontario’s vision is for Ontarians on the autism spectrum to have the best life, a better world, and one that makes autism matter.
+As we enter our 49th year, Autism Ontario’s vision is for Ontarians on the autism spectrum to have the best life, a better world, and one that makes autism matter.
 The families who formed Autism Ontario in 1973 would never have imagined the prevalence rates for autism to grow to 1 in 66 children in Canada.
-In Ontario that represents 135,000+ citizens.
+In Ontario that represents over 135,000 citizens.

-Autism Ontario was encouraged by the recent announcement regarding the start of core services for the new needs-based Ontario Autism Program in March and for the increased investment in Ontario’s autism diagnostic hubs.
-Thank you for continuing to support Ontario families through Autism Ontario’s Service Navigation Program, for those accessing OAP funding, March Break and Summer 1-1 funding, and for the continued financial support towards the OAP Provider List.
+Autism Ontario is encouraged by the continued roll-out of services for the needs-based Ontario Autism Program this past year and for the investment in Ontario’s autism diagnostic hubs, the Information kit for families of newly diagnosed children, Foundational family services, Caregiver-mediated early years programs, the Entry to School program, and the announced Independent Intake Organization.
+Thank you for continuing to support Ontario families through Autism Ontario’s Service Navigation Program this past year, for those accessing OAP funding, March Break and Summer 1-1 funding, and for the continued financial support towards the OAP Provider List.
 Combined, these programs directly support over 20,000 people in Ontario.
 Surveyed families have repeatedly told us that these supports matter to them.

 Investments that support people on the autism spectrum and their families make life more affordable, help autistic people prepare for jobs, and encourage the return to work for parents who wish to, but who must remain at home as primary caregivers for their children.
 This represents an investment in Ontario’s tax base and its citizens’ well-being.